dinner-group/cookbook/Running-Jobs-on-Midway.md

 An interactive job gives you a terminal on a compute node that you can type commands into.
 You can request an interactive job using the `sinteractive` command.
 Note that you'll have to wait for a bit until the compute nodes are free enough to give you an allocation.

-For example, to request a 3-hour long interactive job on the weare-dinner2 (on Midway2) partition with 28 MPI processes and 28 \* 2 GB = 56 GB of memory,
+For example, to request a 3-hour long interactive job on the `dinner` partition (on Midway3) with 48 MPI processes and 48 \* 2 GB = 96 GB of memory,

 ```
-sinteractive --time=3:00:00 --partition=weare-dinner2 --account=weare-dinner --qos=weare-dinner --nodes=1 --ntasks=28 --cpus-per-task=1 --mem-per-cpu=2G
+sinteractive --time=3:00:00 --partition=dinner --account=pi-dinner --qos=dinner --nodes=1 --ntasks=48 --cpus-per-task=1 --mem-per-cpu=2G
 ```

-Note that the flag _\--mem=56G_ would request the same amount of total memory.
+Note that the flag `--mem=96G` would request the same amount of total memory.

 Batch Job
 ---------